-- Most schools use the local agreed syllabus. - Most schools make adequate time and curriculum provision at KS3. - Only about 1/3 of responding schools had adequate provision for RE at Key Stage 4. - A few schools seemed to be unaware of the requirements to follow a syllabus, citing the 'national curriculum' or 'we are an academy'.
+- Most schools use the local agreed syllabus - Most schools make adequate time and curriculum provision at KS3. - Only about 1/3 of responding schools had adequate provision for RE at Key Stage 4. - A few schools seemed to be unaware of the requirements to follow a syllabus, citing the 'national curriculum' or 'we are an academy'

 The survey has informed SACRE of the needs of secondary schools and enabled targeted support and action.
 All schools received an individual and specific response to their entry.
-In some cases, schools have been offered tailored support which has made a real difference to their RE provision.
+In some cases, schools have been offered some tailored support which has made a real difference to their RE provision.
 At least two secondary schools have increased their provision for RE at key stages 3 and 4.

-A similar survey for primary schools was sent out towards the end of the summer term 2022 and will be followed up in the coming year.
-Sixty-one schools responded.
+A similar survey for primary schools was sent out towards the end of the summer term 2022.
+Twenty five schools responded.
 All schools had adopted an appropriate syllabus for their school.
 Some schools do not appear to offer sufficient time for RE in the timetable and this doesn't comply with the recommended 5% of curriculum time in order to teach the subject with depth and integrity.
 The SACRE consultant will be writing to each school individually to offer advice and support.
-SACRE has identified from the Primary provision survey areas of need in schools including support for assessment, planning for faith visits and visitors, differentiation, and subject knowledge.
+SACRE has identified from the Primary provision survey areas of need in schools including support for assessment, planning for faith visits and visitors, differentiation and subject knowledge.
 These will be included in the CPD plan offered to all schools through coordinator networks and specific courses to be run.

-A similar survey has been sent to all schools in Kirklees in September 23 and the analysis of this survey and the support offered from it will be included in the 23/24 annual report.
+A similar survey has been sent to all schools in September 23 and the analysis of this will be included in the annual report 23/24.